-With governments and green building councils the world over setting themselves ever more ambitious targets to mitigate climate change and reduce greenhouse gas emissions, there’s something of a green building revolution underway.
+With governments and green building councils of the world are setting ever more ambitious targets to mitigate climate change and reduce greenhouse gas emissions, there’s something of a green building revolution underway.
+As such, Commercial Building Restoring services are finding their services more often requested currently in order to renovate buildings with upgrades that aim for a green certification of the building.
 According to the 2016 World Green Building Trends report, the percentage of international builders with at least 60% of their projects certified ‘green’ is set to double between 2015 and 2018.
-Here are some of the most exciting and interesting developments (we feel, at least!) over the past few years, and those set to change the future of green building.
+Here are some of the most exciting and interesting developments (we feel, at least!) over the past few years, and those set to change the future of green building and commercial renovations.

 Visible Light Communication